EuPathDB/vagrant-wij/README.md

     should go.
   - Scripts must be approved at http://wij.vm:9171/scriptApproval/ There is only one currently, but I have not found an elegant way to auto-approve it.
+  - This uses the eupathdb puppet-workspaces module, which has parameters to set the email addresses in jenkins.
+If you would like to recieve email, update the following in `puppet/environments/savm/hieradata/common.yaml` workspaces::jenkins::notification_email: joe@example.com workspaces::jenkins::notification_sender_email: jill@example.com and re-run `vagrant provision` if it wasn't set before.